Yang-Wang-Group/Reaxff_training/README.md

 LAMMPS needs to be installed in advance

 ## Contact and questions
-If you have any questions, pleas contanct with us via yang.wang@swjtu.edu.cn.
+If you have any questions, pleas contanct with us at yang.wang@swjtu.edu.cn.